-But herein lies the disconnect: We are a nation of body-loathers who – instead of getting thinner – are growing steadily more overweight.
+But herein lies the disconnect: we are a nation of body-loathers who – instead of getting thinner – are statistically growing more overweight.
 Our real-size spectrum contains dangers at both ends: eating disorders on one, obesity-related complications on the other.

 It’s a battle we’ve made difficult to win.
 And if I’ve become the barometer for Large, who can blame overweight women and men for feeling perpetually defeated?
 Conversely, in a world of inflated/deflated double-zeros, the already-thin may continue to seek ever-smaller sizes.

 Instead of inaccurate numbers or vague S, M, L, XL designations, I’d love more descriptive sizes for shoppers who require inspiration with their fitness and their fit; big blank tags that we could fill in for ourselves.

 Imagine a new mom wearing a size Hooray!
 I can see my toes again!

 At the holidays we’d choose It’s Thanksgiving.
 Waistbands can suck it.